kyle1213/deep-learning-study/VGG/README.md

 Third try, changed batch size to 512, test accuracy was 50%(same with Second) but the loss was much smaller than Second An error occurred->[ RuntimeError: CUDA out of memory.
-Tried to allocate 128.00 MiB (GPU 0; 8.00 GiB total capacity; 6.03 GiB already allocated; 111.62 MiB free; 6.16 GiB reserved in total by PyTorch) ] solution : https://bluecolorsky.tistory.com/62, try smaller batch size
+Tried to allocate 128.00 MiB (GPU 0; 8.00 GiB total capacity; 6.03 GiB already allocated; 111.62 MiB free; 6.16 GiB reserved in total by PyTorch) ] problem solved with smaller test batch size

 Fourth try, changed epochs to 30 at epoch 28, the loss increased a lot